nhwivo/nhwivo.github.io/docs/my-art/my-art.md

 ### Crocheted and Knitted Works   <a class="anchor" id="crochet"></a>
 ----------------------------------------------------------------------------------
 #### Crocheted Flowers:
 Crocheted tulips following da Mira's tutorial on <a href="https://www.youtube.com/watch?v=L_k_xocVJXE" target="_blank">Youtube</a> and crocheted lily of the valley flowers were made following Jovelyn B.'s <a href="https://www.youtube.com/watch?v=Usio-jKwm9U" target="_blank">tutorial</a>.
-I obtained the glassware for free from Lily, Purdue's Hall of Life Sciences.
+The glasswares were upcycled from unwanted glassware in biology labs at Lily, Purdue's Hall of Life Sciences.
 <div id="image-table">
     <table>
 	    <tr>